No767/Kumiko/README.md

 # Inviting the Bot

 Still in early production.
-Not ready for release yet
+Not ready for release yet.

 # Support